Measuring Redshift using Spectra

 A spectrum (the plural of which is “spectra”) measures how much light an object gives off at different wavelengths.
-The spectrum of a star is often displayed as a graph, see Preflight – Spectra for more information about how to read a spectrum.
+The spectrum of an astronomical object is often displayed as a graph, see Preflight – Spectra for more information about how to read a spectrum.

 The spectra of stars and galaxies almost always show a series of peaks and dips called “spectral lines.”
 As discussed in Preflight – Spectra, these spectral lines tell us about the type and composition of the object we are observing.
 Astronomers know what spectral line positions and spacings to expect when looking at an astronomical object (such as a galaxy) because they know what type of object it is, and what the chemical composition is likely to be.
 However, when galaxies are observed, almost all of them have spectral lines at a longer (redder) wavelength than expected.
 This effect is called redshift.